stanchan/clock-8001/README.md

 Payload: String in format `01:02:03` where 01 is the hours in 24 hour format, 02 the minutes and 03 the seconds.

+### /clock/dual/text

+Sets the optional extra text field on dual clock mode.
+The text is rendered between the clocks on vertical displays and on the bottom of the screen on horizontal ones.

+Payload: String, at most 8 characters are displayed

 ## OSC feedback

 The clock sends it's state to the address specified with --osc-dest on `/clock/status` message.
 The payload is: